Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

 Check your theme and your typography settings first.

-Then, next time you write a post make sure you keep your sentences short and allow plenty of white space for your readers.
+Then, the next time you write a post, make sure you keep your sentences short and allow plenty of white space for your readers.

 Now you know how to write a blog post and present it beautifully.
 Your readers will love you for it.